 RISE CHC Appointments

-In order to minimize the risk of COVID-19 exposure, RISE CHC staff will be available for TELEPHONE APPOINTMENTS ONLY until further notice.
-Please call 604-558-8090 during regular office hours if you would like to speak to a staff.
-If you have trouble connecting with RISE clinic on the phone, please e-mail specific requests to email@example.com and a staff member will get back to you.
+Most appointments will continue to be virtual or by telephone as per the current guidelines.
+Please call 604-558-8090 during regular office hours if you would like to speak to staff.
+If you have trouble connecting with RISE clinic on the phone, please e-mail specific requests to Risechc@cnh.bc.ca and a staff member will get back to you.